- Home

 Weight: 15

-Good nightlife options including bars and clubs, though less vibrant than larger cities.
+Decent nightlife with bars and clubs, but less extensive than bigger cities.

 ποΈ Outdoors & Nature